cheblin/SlimEnum/README.md

 With this plugin, IDE gets smart code completion capability.

 SlimEnum is alternative approach, especially good in the case when performance is a concern and primitive constants can be better used.
 SlimEnum is not a total replacement for Java language embedded enums, of course.
+SlimEnum is similar to but not the same as [IntDef](https://developer.android.com/reference/androidx/annotation/IntDef) in Android.
 <!-- Plugin description end -->

 ## Step-by-step guide